 Cicero’s account of this noted how the crowd were not imbued by the normal blood lust of the day, in fact those watching came to feel a deep sorrow for the elephants.
 Cicero explained that this was due to the crowd seeing something of themselves in the elephants.
 Pliny described the same event in more detail, the pitiful wailing of the elephants and their conduct brought the crowd to tears and curses were shouted at Pompey.

-Pliny’s words are difficult reading for anyone who loves elephants or even animals in general, but it aligns with how he describes the elephant elsewhere in his work.
+Pliny’s words are difficult reading for anyone who loves elephants or even animals in general.
 For Pliny the elephant is the closest to man in terms of intelligence of all the land mammals.
 It’s not just in the cerebral capacity that Pliny holds the elephant in high regard.

 “It is sensible alike of the pleasures of love and glory, and, to a degree that is rare among men even, possesses notions of honesty, prudence, and equity; it has a religious respect also for the stars, and a veneration for the sun and the moon.
 (Pliny NH 8.1)”